 -The Company manufactures and sells tires under the Goodyear, Dunlop, Kelly, Debica, Sava, and Fulda brands, various other Goodyear-owned house brands, and the private-label brands of certain customers.

--As of December 31, 2016, the Company has three operating segments representing its regional tire businesses: Americas; Europe, Middle East, and Africa (EMEA); and Asia Pacific.
-Effective January 1, 2016, the Company combined its North America and Latin America segments into a single Americas business unit.
+-The Company has three operating segments representing its regional tire businesses: Americas: Europe, Middle East, and Africa (EMEA); and Asia Pacific.

--Over the last five years, the percentage of the Company's tire sales coming from the Asia Pacific region has steadily grown.
-In the fiscal year ended December 31, 2016, the Asia Pacific region sold 18.6% of the Company's tires, up from 11.4% in 2011.
+-The percentage of the Company's tire sales from the Asia Pacific segment has steadily grown in recent years.
+In the fiscal year ended December 31, 2017, the Asia Pacific region sold 19.6% of the Company's tires, up from 13.5% in 2012.
 In addition, the Asia Pacific segment is the Company's only segment that has had a positive percentage point change in sales share each of the last five years.
 The increased percentage of sales from the region reflects growth, specifically in China and India and represents a possible avenue for the Company to further improve its sales.
-In the fiscal year ended December 31, 2016, the volume increase by 3.2 million units (1.9% of total sales) due to to the acquisition of a controlling interest in NGY in Japan is included.

 -Run on flat tires